syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 dataset.Tables(0).Columns.Add("Source")

-'Inserting values to the tables.
+'Inserts values to the tables.

 For Each product As String In products